 - Language: intermediary written and spoken English (non-native English is fine).

-- Travel: is limited, expect only 0-2 weeks of travel each year (only when the COVID pandemic is over, obviously).
+- Travel: is limited, expect only 0-2 weeks of travel each year.

 How to Apply

 If you’re interested in this position please apply by sending the following documents:

 - A cover letter (1-2 page PDF) – describing how you fit the role and qualifications.
 (Required.)

 - A resume (PDF) or a link to your LinkedIn profile – describing your background and past experience.
 (Required.)

 - Any samples or other documents; for example, heuristic evaluations you’ve performed, UX related articles you’ve written, designs you’ve created, etc. (Optional.)